NTSB releases preliminary report in Dec. 28 plane crash investigation

-Moments later, witnesses said they heard both engines running as the plane descended into trees, striking a utility line near Verot school Board.
+Moments later, witnesses said they heard both engines running as the plane descended into trees, striking a utility line near Verot School Road.

 The aircraft then struck the road and continued across the United States Postal Service parking lot, the report said.

-The crash killed five victims and critically injured two, which includes one of the plane’s passengers.
+The crash killed five victims and critically injured two, which included one of the plane’s passengers.

 “The wreckage path included fragmented and burned pieces of the airplane and tree debris, and extended from the trees and transmission line, along an approximate bearing of 315°, for 789 ft,” the report said.
 “The right wing, the outboard left wing, both engines, both elevator controls, the rudder, the instrument panel, and forward cabin separated from the main fuselage and pieces were located in the debris field.
 The main wreckage consisted of the main fuselage and the inboard left wing.”